Brasilia Federal District, Brazil Travel Guide

 Strong culinary influences come from Minas Gerais, Goiás, and the Northeast part regions of Brazil, contributing to the city's varied palate.

-As a planned capital, Brasília mainly provides a synthesis of Brazilian local foods rather than distinct local variations.
+As a planned capital, Brasília mainly provides a synthesis of Brazilian regional dishes rather than distinct local variations.

-Specific restaurants frequently specialize in particular regional dishes, allowing you to sample different parts of Brazil without leaving the city.
+Specific restaurants frequently specialize in particular area cuisine, allowing you to sample different parts of Brazil without leaving the city.

 Brazilians value meal times as social occasions, often extended with conversation and sharing of appetizers (petiscos).

-A hearty stew of black beans with various cuts of pork and beef, served with rice, farofa, collard greens, and orange slices.
-Many restaurants offer it considered as a Saturday special.
+A hearty stew of black beans with various cuts of pork and beef, served accompanied by rice, farofa, collard greens, and orange slices.
+Lots of restaurants have it considered as a Saturday special.

 A national favorite, rich and flavorful.